kaiservog/kaisercalc/manual.md

 ## Kaisercalc purpose

 Kaisercalc is a solution for resolving calculations that is a pain in the a** to resolve in simple calculators, it provides variable/function definition.
-It reads files with math expression and can print the result and can resolve math expression in one line CMD.
+It reads files with math expression and can print the result and can resolve math expression in one line CLI.

 ---
-### line types
+### Line types
-there are two types of line to inform you calculations:
+there are three types of line to inform you calculations:
 * Declare
 * System functions
+* Imports

 **Declare**
 It's define the value/function to a variable